-This article lays out 10 of the best hiking rain jackets for men in 2019, that are currently available on the market today.
+This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 They all, more or less, have all the functionality and features that you, as a day hiker or shorter term backpacker, should be looking for in a rain shell jacket.

 They all also score well across multiple review sites and multiple user review’s, so if you’re in the market for a new waterproof jacket, this will give you plenty of options to choose from.